• Skip to main content

 For Cookie Layer

-• Preheat oven to 375.
+• Preheat oven to 375℉ (190℃).

 • Grease a 9 x 13 pan with coconut oil.

 • Bake for 15 minutes or until done.
+The cookie should be lightly golden.

-• Let cool completely.
-Then run a spatula or knife alongside the edges, to loosen the cookie.
-(You can removed the whole cookie layer from the pan now, to a cutting board, and add the frosting and coconut, and then cut it, before adding back to the pan or a serving plate, if you do not want to cut directly in your baking pan)
+(You can remove the whole cookie layer from the pan now, to a cutting board, add the frosting and coconut, and then cut it, before adding it back to the pan or a serving plate, if you do not want to cut directly in your baking pan)

 For Frosting Layer

-• Add powdered sugar and beat again until light and fluffy.
+• Add the powdered sugar and beat again until light and fluffy.
 Add milk, a little at a time, until desired consistency (I like a light, smooth frosting)

 Nutrition